collumww/ssconV3/README.md

 # ssconV3
 sscon - a console companion to ss

-See ssV3 for the information on this.
+See ssV3 for more complete informataion on ss and sscon.

 sscon would be used something like this at a powershell prompt: